bhartiy/learnsellacious/pages/34.global-configurations/categories-to-menus-sync/docs.md

 ![](sync3.jpeg)

 4. Select the Menu Item First Parent.
 This is to select under which menu you want your categories.
 You can also select to create top level categories as New menu item.
+I have create a new menu **Products** in main menu.